- What Is a Migraine?

 - Hot Compress

-- Pregnancy Yoga: Also known as prenatal yoga, it not only helps in toning the body but helps to increase your powers of meditation.
-The breathing technique employed during yoga known as ‘ujjayi’, helps to focus all your attention on your breathing.
+Also known as prenatal yoga, it not only helps in toning the body but helps to increase your powers of meditation.
+The breathing technique employed during yoga, known as ‘ujjayi’, helps to focus all your attention on your breathing.
 This becomes helpful when dealing with stress attacks that lead to migraines.
 As you feel the stress build, you can start with ujjayi and nip a migraine in the bud.

-- Blood Sugar Balance: The body needs enough glucose to function properly, and a shortage of it affects the brain leading to a migraine.
-Women who skip meals or try to fast while pregnant would then inevitably get a migraine due to the low blood sugar.
+The body needs enough glucose to function properly, and a shortage of it affects the brain leading to a migraine.
+Women who skip meals or try to fast during pregnancy would then inevitably get a migraine due to the low blood sugar.
 Even irregular meals can have the same effect.
-Having rich foods can have the same effect as the body produces excessive insulin to bring the blood sugar down leading to a ‘sugar-crash’.
+Having rich foods can have the same effect as the body produces excessive insulin to bring the blood sugar down, leading to a ‘sugar crash’.

 When to Consult a Doctor?